Frequently Asked Questions

 While students receive instruction in many popular and therapeutic massage techniques, all techniques are solution-focused and emphasize preparation for work in a clinical setting.
 Examples include Swedish massage, deep Tissue massage, rehabilitative massage, kinesio-taping, lymph drainage, pregnancy massage, nutrition, hydrotherapy, hot stone, and others.

 Will my instructors be experienced therapists?

 Yes.
-Our instructors at IMC come from the ranks of massage therapists who work in spas, medical clinics or private practice.
+Our instructors at IWC come from the ranks of massage therapists who work in spas, medical clinics or private practice.
 Our instructors are seasoned educators.

-Is other coursework available from Indiana Massage College?
+Is other coursework available from Indiana Wellness College?